yezero/sandstorm/docs/administering/reverse-proxy.md

 `nginx-example.conf` may be renamed to anything, such as `example.com.conf`.
 You'll need to make the following changes.

-- All `server_name` lines should match the DNS hostnames for your Sandstorm install.
+- All `server_name` lines should match the DNS hostnames for your Thurly install.

 - Point `ssl_certificate` and `ssl_certificate_key` to your corresponding TLS certificate and key files.